hanleyweng/iOS-ARKit-Headset-View/README.md

 ### Done!

-Feel free use however you like ([MIT License](https://choosealicense.com/licenses/mit/)).
+([MIT License](https://choosealicense.com/licenses/mit/)) – the most open license I could find.
+Feel free use in absolutely whatever way you like.
 Have fun! 😁

 ![stereoscopic image of spaceship in augmented reality, 90 degree FOV](post-media/90deg-white.jpg)